AdaCore/training_material/courses/ada_essentials/130_program_structure/03-circular_dependencies.rst

 `limited with` Clauses
 ------------------------

-* Solve the cyclic declaration dependency problem
+* Solve the circular declaration dependency problem

-   - Controlled cycles are now permitted
+   - Controlled circularity is now permitted

 * Provide a :dfn:`limited view` of the specified package